Holiday Airlines (US airline): Startup thru Electras

 Henry P. Kengla started flying a pair of de Havilland Dove aircraft from San Jose and Oakland on June 15, 1965 under the name "Holiday Airlines" as a sole proprietor for a fare of $11.95.
-Kengla was an original partner and former vice-president and director of operations for Paradise Airlines but resigned prior to the notorious accident that shut Paradise in March 1964.
+Kengla was an original partner and former vice-president and director of operations for Paradise Airlines but resigned prior to the notorious accident which shut down Paradise in March 1964.
 His wife, also involved with Holiday, was the former head flight attendant for Paradise.
 Kengla started flying before the September 17, 1965 effective date of the California legislation that required approval by the California Public Utilities Commission (CPUC) to start an airline and thus, as a sole proprietor, was grandfathered.
 But he incorporated as Holiday Airlines, Inc. after the legislation and thus ran afoul of the CPUC, which said he had no right to transfer his grandfathered operating rights to another entity.
 After rapping Kengla on the knuckles, the CPUC granted the new corporation the requisite authority on December 6, 1966.
 Air California was certified three months earlier, but would first fly in January 1967.

 On August 18, 1967, Holiday upgraded to a DC-3, retiring the Doves.
 In April 1968 it added a DC-6.
 After an extension to the Tahoe runway, Holiday added two Electras acquired from Pacific Southwest Airlines (PSA), including flights to Burbank.
 The first Electra went into service November 8, 1968, the second on March 7, 1969.